vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       List available parameters and exit.

     `-o`, `--output` *parameters*
-      Select parameters to output, comma separated.
-Defaults to a selected subset of available parameters.
+      Select parameters to output, see `OUTPUT PARAMETERS` for more information.

     `-s`, `--sort` *parameters*
       Sort output by parameters, comma separated.